Pscx/Pscx/README.md

 Search for objects in the Active Directory/Global Catalog.

-### `Get-ADObject`

-Search for objects in the Active Directory/Global Catalog.

 ### `Get-AdoConnection`

 Create an ADO connection to any database supported by .NET on the current machine.
 You can enumerate available ADO.NET Data Providers with the Get-AdoDataProvider Cmdlet.

-### `Get-AdoConnection`

-Create an ADO connection to any database supported by .NET on the current machine.
-You can enumerate available ADO.NET Data Providers with the Get-AdoDataProvider Cmdlet.

-### `Get-AdoDataProvider`

-List all registered ADO.NET Data Providers on the current machine.

 ### `Get-AdoDataProvider`